opendocsg/slw-judgments-backfill/2018_SGCA_21/report.md

  21. If any controlled drug is found in any vehicle, it shall be presumed, until the contrary is proved, to be in the possession of the owner of the vehicle and of the person in charge of the vehicle for the time being.

 22     To rebut the presumption in s 21, the accused has to prove, on a balance of probabilities, that he did not have the drug in his possession.
-In _Obeng Comfort v Public Prosecutor_ [2017] 1 SLR 633, this court observed in relation to the presumption of possession in s 18(1) of the MDA that “the most obvious way in which the presumption can be rebutted is by establishing that the accused did not know that the thing in issue contained that which is shown to be the drug in question” (at [35]).
+In _Obeng Comfort v Public Prosecutor_ <span class="citation">[2017] 1 SLR 633</span>, this court observed in relation to the presumption of possession in s 18(1) of the MDA that “the most obvious way in which the presumption can be rebutted is by establishing that the accused did not know that the thing in issue contained that which is shown to be the drug in question” (at [35]).
 This statement applies to the presumption of possession in s 21 as well.
 If, for instance, the accused is able to persuade the court that the drug was placed in his vehicle without his knowledge, the presumption could be rebutted successfully.
-In so doing, the accused would be establishing that he did not have the _mens rea_ of possession (see _Public Prosecutor v Tan Lye Heng_ [2017] 5 SLR 564 at [112]).
+In so doing, the accused would be establishing that he did not have the _mens rea_ of possession (see _Public Prosecutor v Tan Lye Heng_ <span class="citation">[2017] 5 SLR 564</span> at [112]).

 23     Section 18(2) of the MDA provides as follows: